erealmsoft/passport-localapikey/README.md

-# Passport-LocalAPIKey
+# Passport-RemoteAPIKey

 [Passport](http://passportjs.org/) strategy for authenticating with a apikey.

-This module lets you authenticate using a apikey in your Node.js applications which is used to build rest apis.By plugging into Passport, local apikey authentication can be easily and unobtrusively integrated into any application or framework that supports [Connect](http://www.senchalabs.org/connect/)-style middleware, including [Express](http://expressjs.com/).
+This module lets you authenticate using a apikey in your Node.js applications which is used to build rest apis.By plugging into Passport, remote apikey authentication can be easily and unobtrusively integrated into any application or framework that supports [Connect](http://www.senchalabs.org/connect/)-style middleware, including [Express](http://expressjs.com/).

 ## Installation

-    $ npm install passport-localapikey
+    $ npm install passport-remoteapikey

 ## Usage

 #### Configure Strategy

-The local api key authentication strategy authenticates users using a apikey.
+The remote api key authentication strategy authenticates users using a apikey.
 The strategy requires a `verify` callback, which accepts these credentials and calls `done` providing a user.

-    passport.use(new LocalAPIKeyStrategy(
+    passport.use(new RemoteAPIKeyStrategy(
       function(apikey, done) {
         User.findOne({ apikey: apikey }, function (err, user) {
           if (err) { return done(err); }